NHSDigital/nhs-notify-web-cms/docs/pages/footer/accessibility.md

 We plan to add an aria-label to this image in a future release.

-When using 'create and submit a template' people using screen readers may not understand the relationship of the template guidance to the main task of creating a template.
+When using 'create and submit a template', people using screen readers may not understand the relationship of the template guidance to the main task of creating a template.
 Additionally, when the tables in the preview screens are resized, a logical tab order is not maintained.
 This fails WCAG 2.2 success criterion 1.3.1 (info and relationships).

 In a future release we plan to: